-- (d) "Continuing education and training" provided by a "public college" or "private college" as defined in the Continuing Education and Training Colleges Act, 2006 (Act No. 16 of 2006), which is registered in terms of that Act. - (e) Training for unemployed persons with the purpose of enabling them to obtain employment. - (f) The training or education of persons with a severe physical or mental disability. - (g) The provision of bridging courses to enable educationally disadvantaged persons to enter a higher education institution as envisaged in subparagraph (b). - (h) The provision of educare or early childhood development services for pre-school children. - (i) Training of persons employed in the national, provincial and local spheres of government, for purposes of capacity building in those spheres of government. - (j) The provision of school buildings or equipment for public schools and educational institutions engaged in public benefit activities contemplated in subparagraphs (a) to (h). - (k) Career guidance and counseling services provided to persons attending any school or higher education institution as envisaged in subparagraphs (a) and (b). - (I) The provision of hostel accommodation to students of a public benefit organisation contemplated in section 30 or an institution, board or body contemplated in section 10(1)(cA)(i), carrying on activities envisaged in subparagraphs (a) to (g). - (m) Programmes addressing needs in education provision, learning, teaching, training, curriculum support, governance, whole school development, safety and security at schools, pre-schools or educational institutions as envisaged in subparagraphs (a) to (h). - (n) Educational enrichment, academic support, supplementary tuition or outreach programmes for the poor and needy. - (o) The provision of scholarships, bursaries, awards and loans for study, research and teaching on such conditions as may be prescribed by the Minister by way of regulation in the Gazette. - (p) The provision or promotion of educational programmes with respect to financial services and products, carried on under the auspices of a public entity listed under Schedule 3A of the Public Finance Management Act. - (q) The provision, to the general public, of education and training programmes and courses that are administered and accredited by entities contemplated in paragraph (r). - (r) The administration, provision and publication of qualification and certification services by industry organisations recognised by an industry specific organisation and its qualifications accredited by the Quality Council for Trades and Occupations established in 2010 in terms of the Skills Development Act, 1998 (Act No. 97 of 1998).
+(d) "Further education and training" provided by a "public college" or "private college" as defined in the Further Education and Training Colleges Act, 2006 (Act No. 16 of 2006), which is registered in terms of that Act. (e) Training for unemployed persons with the purpose of enabling them to obtain employment. (f) The training or education of persons with a severe physical or mental disability. (g) The provision of bridging courses to enable educationally disadvantaged persons to enter a higher education institution as envisaged in subparagraph (b). (h) The provision of educare or early childhood development services for pre-school children.
+(1) Training of persons employed in the national, provincial and local spheres of government, for purposes of capacity building in those spheres of government. () The provision of school buildings or equipment for public schools and educational institutions engaged in public benefit activities contemplated in subparagraphs (a) to (h). (k) Career guidance and counseling services provided to persons attending any school or higher education institution as envisaged in subparagraphs (a) and (b). (/) The provision of hostel accommodation to students of a public benefit organisation contemplated in section 30 or an institution, board or body contemplated in section $10(1)(cA)(i)$, carrying on activities envisaged in subparagraphs (a) to (g). (m) Programmes addressing needs in education provision, learning, teaching, training, curriculum support, governance, whole school development, safety and security at schools, pre-schools or educational institutions as envisaged in subparagraphs (a) to (h). (n) Educational enrichment, academic support, supplementary tuition or outreach programmes for the poor and needy. (o) The provision of scholarships, bursaries, awards and loans for study, research and teaching on such conditions as may be prescribed by the Minister by way of regulation in the Gazette . (p) The provision or promotion of educational programmes with respect to financial services and products, carried on under the auspices of a public entity listed under Schedule 3A of the Public Finance Management Act.
+RELIGION, BELIEF OR PHILOSOPHY (a) The promotion or practice of religion which encompasses acts of worship, witness, teaching and community service based on a belief in a deity. (b) The promotion and/or practice of a belief.
+(C) The promotion of, or engaging in, philosophical activities.
+CULTURAL (a) The advancement, promotion or preservation of the arts, culture or customs. (b) The promotion, establishment, protection, preservation or maintenance of areas, collections or buildings of historical or cultural interest, national monuments, national heritage sites, museums, including art galleries, archives and libraries.
+(C) The provision of youth leadership or development programmes.